-Fig. 6 compares the estimating results of $\gamma{\mu_r}$ with the ground truth, where the estimation algorithms employ 10bin equal-probability histograms as input.
+Figure 6 compares the estimating results of γ{μ_r} with the ground truth, where the estimation algorithms employ 10bin equal-probability histograms as input.
 The LM algorithm performs significantly better than GD and GN in terms of both the estimation accuracy and the ability to adapt to different channel conditions.

-This behavior is further demonstrated in Table I, which shows the convergence counts of the three algorithms over the 14 channels.
-Every estimated parameter needs to be within $\pm 1\%$ of the ground truth parameter to qualify as a converged result.
+This behavior is further demonstrated in Table I, which shows the convergence counts of the three algorithms over the 14 sample conditions.
+Every estimated parameter needs to be within $\pm 1\%$ of the ground truth parameter to qualify the estimated parameter vector as a converged result.
 GD fails in all simulation cases while reaching the maximum allowed number of iterations in every case.
 GN provides good results in certain cases with very few iterations.
 LM provides high estimation accuracy over different channel conditions, with some failures when the channel conditions are very good.
-Note that estimation accuracy of $\gamma{\sigma_r}$ is usually
+Note that estimation accuracy of γ{σ_r} is usually higher than the other parameters.
+An intuitive explanation for this is that channel distribution mean shifts can be easily identified by even the histogram itself.